 The Experience pathway: S13 application process

-At the end of 2021, the Board decided to change the application process to combine both stages into one, and for a single fee to be charged for the whole process.
+At the end of 2021, the Board decided to change the application process to combine both stages into one, and for a single fee to be charged for the whole process from 1 March 2022.
 You can read more about the Board’s decision on fees and levy changes.

 The first task is to provide us with your completed application showing your practical experience as a social worker.
 Please follow the instructions on the section 13 template.
 We ask you to provide the following information (to ensure your application is valid):